metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_api_server_v1_manifest.md

 Optional:

-- `affinity` (Attributes) Affinity is a group of affinity scheduling rules for the API server pods.If specified, this overrides any affinity that may be set on the API server Deployment.If omitted, the API server Deployment will use its default value for affinity.WARNING: Please note that this field will override the default API server Deployment affinity. (see [below for nested schema](#nestedatt--spec--api_server_deployment--spec--template--spec--affinity))
+- `affinity` (Attributes) Affinity is a group of affinity scheduling rules for the API server pods.
+If specified, this overrides any affinity that may be set on the API server Deployment.
+If omitted, the API server Deployment will use its default value for affinity.
+WARNING: Please note that this field will override the default API server Deployment affinity. (see [below for nested schema](#nestedatt--spec--api_server_deployment--spec--template--spec--affinity))
-- `containers` (Attributes List) Containers is a list of API server containers.If specified, this overrides the specified API server Deployment containers.If omitted, the API server Deployment will use its default values for its containers. (see [below for nested schema](#nestedatt--spec--api_server_deployment--spec--template--spec--containers))
+- `containers` (Attributes List) Containers is a list of API server containers.
+If specified, this overrides the specified API server Deployment containers.
+If omitted, the API server Deployment will use its default values for its containers. (see [below for nested schema](#nestedatt--spec--api_server_deployment--spec--template--spec--containers))
-- `init_containers` (Attributes List) InitContainers is a list of API server init containers.If specified, this overrides the specified API server Deployment init containers.If omitted, the API server Deployment will use its default values for its init containers. (see [below for nested schema](#nestedatt--spec--api_server_deployment--spec--template--spec--init_containers))
+- `init_containers` (Attributes List) InitContainers is a list of API server init containers.
+If specified, this overrides the specified API server Deployment init containers.
+If omitted, the API server Deployment will use its default values for its init containers. (see [below for nested schema](#nestedatt--spec--api_server_deployment--spec--template--spec--init_containers))
-- `node_selector` (Map of String) NodeSelector is the API server pod's scheduling constraints.If specified, each of the key/value pairs are added to the API server Deployment nodeSelector providedthe key does not already exist in the object's nodeSelector.If used in conjunction with ControlPlaneNodeSelector, that nodeSelector is set on the API server Deploymentand each of this field's key/value pairs are added to the API server Deployment nodeSelector providedthe key does not already exist in the object's nodeSelector.If omitted, the API server Deployment will use its default value for nodeSelector.WARNING: Please note that this field will modify the default API server Deployment nodeSelector.
+- `node_selector` (Map of String) NodeSelector is the API server pod's scheduling constraints.
+If specified, each of the key/value pairs are added to the API server Deployment nodeSelector provided the key does not already exist in the object's nodeSelector.
+If used in conjunction with ControlPlaneNodeSelector, that nodeSelector is set on the API server Deployment and each of this field's key/value pairs are added to the API server Deployment nodeSelector provided the key does not already exist in the object's nodeSelector.
+If omitted, the API server Deployment will use its default value for nodeSelector.
+WARNING: Please note that this field will modify the default API server Deployment nodeSelector.
-- `tolerations` (Attributes List) Tolerations is the API server pod's tolerations.If specified, this overrides any tolerations that may be set on the API server Deployment.If omitted, the API server Deployment will use its default value for tolerations.WARNING: Please note that this field will override the default API server Deployment tolerations. (see [below for nested schema](#nestedatt--spec--api_server_deployment--spec--template--spec--tolerations))
+- `tolerations` (Attributes List) Tolerations is the API server pod's tolerations.
+If specified, this overrides any tolerations that may be set on the API server Deployment.
+If omitted, the API server Deployment will use its default value for tolerations.
+WARNING: Please note that this field will override the default API server Deployment tolerations. (see [below for nested schema](#nestedatt--spec--api_server_deployment--spec--template--spec--tolerations))
-- `topology_spread_constraints` (Attributes List) TopologySpreadConstraints describes how a group of pods ought to spread across topologydomains.
-Scheduler will schedule pods in a way which abides by the constraints.All topologySpreadConstraints are ANDed. (see [below for nested schema](#nestedatt--spec--api_server_deployment--spec--template--spec--topology_spread_constraints))
+- `topology_spread_constraints` (Attributes List) TopologySpreadConstraints describes how a group of pods ought to spread across topology domains.
+Scheduler will schedule pods in a way which abides by the constraints.
+All topologySpreadConstraints are ANDed. (see [below for nested schema](#nestedatt--spec--api_server_deployment--spec--template--spec--topology_spread_constraints))

 <a id="nestedatt--spec--api_server_deployment--spec--template--spec--affinity"></a>
 ### Nested Schema for `spec.api_server_deployment.spec.template.spec.affinity`